 “You can thank Ramsis for that,” Rhoen informed her.
 “Our newest recruit stocked the kitchen with plenty of bins from his family’s orchard.”
-Rhoen turned to his sons to tell them both they had done a nice job.
-The boys soaked up their father’s praise before making a sour face at one another.
+Rhoen turned to his sons to tell them both they had done a fine job.
+The boys soaked up the praise before making a sour face at one another.

-“Can I go play with Craigun now?”
+“Can I go play with Cragun now?”
 Xander asked his parents.
 “He’s done eating.
 We passed him on the way.”

 “Me too,” Willum added, unwilling to be left out.

 Rhoen glanced at Sarii for her sign of consent before giving permission.
 “Go on you two but behave yourselves.”
 They looked to their mother, expecting an assenting nod, and then hustled on their way